osrf-migration/vrx-wiki/events/19/vrx_challenge.md

 ### Submission process notes
 * **If you're using a private DockerHub repository, please grant access to the `virtualrobotx` DockerHub user, which will be used by the organization to access your solution.**
 * Follow [this tutorial](https://bitbucket.org/osrf/vrx/wiki/tutorials/Creating%20a%20Dockerhub%20image%20for%20submission) for instructions about how to create your own Docker image.
+* Check out [this tutorial](https://bitbucket.org/osrf/vrx/wiki/Testing%20your%20submission) to learn how to verify your submission.
 * See the [submission process section](https://bitbucket.org/osrf/vrx/wiki/submission_process) in the wiki for instructions about how to submit these files.